COMSOC-Community/prefsampling/README.md

 make github
 ```

 After having pushed, the documentation will automatically be updated.
+Note that the
+`github` directive may not work on Windows.